Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

 Fighting rejection is an ongoing process.
 The body's immune system considers the transplanted organ as an invader and may attack it.

-To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs.
-These drugs suppress the body's immune response and reduce the chance of rejection.
-As a result, however, these drugs also reduce the body's natural ability to fight off infections.
+To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) medicines.
+These medicines suppress the body's immune response and reduce the chance of rejection.
+As a result, however, these medicines also reduce the body's natural ability to fight off infections.

 By 5 years after a lung transplant, at least one in five people develop cancers or have problems with the heart.
 For most people, the quality of life is improved after a lung transplant.
 They have better exercise endurance and are able to do more on a daily basis.